Zoning Studies

 Study Name Tentative Completion Date Status

-Low Residential Study (LRS) Fall 2026 Initiated
+Low Residential Study (LRS) Fall 2026 In-Progress

 Major/Minor Site Plan Amendments and Administrative Changes To Be Determined On Hold